International Festival at the Southfield Pavilion

 - Sunday: 11 a.m.-6 p.m.

-See the Metro Parent listing for more on the International Festival at the Southfield Pavilion.
+Check out the Metro Parent listing for more information on the 2014 International Festival in Southfield.